gagle/node-speedy/README.md

 	});
 	```

-- function
+- __function__
 	Emitted for each function when its benchmark finishes.
-The callback receives an object with the following settings:
+The callback receives an object with the following options:

 	- name - _String_
 		The name of the function.
 If the function is anonymous this property is not present in the object.